jb55/bquery/README.md

 an opinionated framework approach.
 To see how this works, let's look at a simple example.

-Let's say we wanted to create an abstraction that calls a function when a view's model changes a particular attribute.
-Abstractions in bQuery are called `mixins` as they are abstractions that you can mix into `bQueryViews`.
-Here's what it looks like:
+Let's say we wanted to to be notified when a model attribute is updated inside a view.
+Let's use a mixin to represent this, here's what it looks like:

 ```coffee
 bound = (attr, update) ->
   return (bqView) ->
     bqView.init -> @model.on "change:#{ attr }", update, @
 ```

+This simply adds a `this.model.on` call to the constructor of a Backbone.View.
+When the attribute changes the update function will be called.

 I will be using coffeescript in my examples because the function syntax is a bit nicer for representing bQuery mixins.
 But javascript would work just as well,